manasgupta47/E-DashBoard/README.md

 # Info
 This is E-DashBoard Project In this Project for front-end I use HTML, CSS, JAVASCRIPT, ReactJS.
-Here You Can Add any type of product and check for that product in productlist using the keyword of that product.
-Here for back-end I use NodeJS, ExpressJS and MongoDB as DataBase for storing the data of users and Product
+Here You Can Add any type of product and check for that product in productlist using the keyword of that product, update the Product Info, Delete Product data.
+Here for back-end I use NodeJS, ExpressJS and MongoDB as DataBase for storing the data of users and Product.